 What is the Straight Line Basis?

-- Accountants prefer straight line basis to calculate an asset’s depreciated value because it is simple and easy to use.
+- Accountants prefer the straight line basis to calculate an asset’s depreciated value because it is simple and easy to use.

 Understanding the Straight Line Basis Method